 - Market analysis

 - Identification of new products, target markets, tactics, and sharing recommendations

-With challenging job demands come a lucrative salary.
+With challenging job demands comes a lucrative salary.
 According to Indeed, the average salary of a marketing analyst is around $68K a year.
 However, there aren’t too many entry-level jobs available in this category (4617 jobs).

 Expect high competition since there are fewer jobs.

 Marketing analyst jobs are challenging and technical.
 And this is one of the reasons why not too many marketers choose this field.
 Not everyone is technical.

 4. Marketing Intern